mistekko/cue2tracks/README.md

 * Does not work on multi-file cue/audio combinations (e.g., album-name-part1.flac, album-name-part2.flac)
 * Does not automatically write album cover to each file
   * while we work on this issue, you can use tools such as [puddletag](https://docs.puddletag.net/) for batch-writing of album covers
+* ThiS program does not yet name files usably.
+You'll have to use another program for this (like the aforementiond puddletag)
 ### Unlikely to ever be patched
 * Can only convert formats supported by your compilation of ffmpeg